seanmcnealy/watermeter/README.md

 I tried running this on a RaspberryPi I have from other projects.
 But that board isn't supplying enough power to the RTL SDR over USB to be stable.
 Current platform is an old laptop.

+If you're concerned about my usage, which is high, we have 48 homes and some distribution pipes on this single meter.